anyc/bootstats/README.md

 ```
 [general]
-# use sigrok channel D7 to wait on power-on event
+# use sigrok channel D7 to wait on power events
 sr_channels=D7
 # execute the following commands to power on/off the device
 poweron=power_toggle.sh 1
 poweroff=power_toggle.sh 0

-# measure time delta when "U-Boot SPL" is read and store it under Id "SPL"
+# measure time when "U-Boot SPL" is read and store it under Id "SPL"
 [trigger_SPL]
 trigger=U-Boot SPL